anthdm/hollywood/README.md

 ## Features

-- guaranteed message delivery on actor failure (buffer mechanism)
+- Guaranteed message delivery on actor failure (buffer mechanism)
-- fire & forget or request & response messaging, or both.
+- Fire & forget or request & response messaging, or both
 - High performance dRPC as the transport layer
 - Optimized proto buffers without reflection
-- lightweight and highly customizable
+- Lightweight and highly customizable
-- cluster support [wip]
+- Cluster support with DNS auto discovery for nodes that are on the same network

 # Benchmarks